microsoft/nni/docs/en_US/NAS/Overview.rst

    * - `ProxylessNAS </NAS/Proxylessnas.html>`__
      - `ProxylessNAS: Direct Neural Architecture Search on Target Task and Hardware <https://arxiv.org/abs/1812.00332>`__.
 It removes proxy, directly learns the architectures for large-scale target tasks and target hardware platforms.
    * - `TextNAS </NAS/TextNAS.html>`__
      - `TextNAS: A Neural Architecture Search Space tailored for Text Representation <https://arxiv.org/pdf/1912.10729.pdf>`__.
 It is a neural architecture search algorithm tailored for text representation.
    * - `Cream </NAS/Cream.html>`__
      - `Cream of the Crop: Distilling Prioritized Paths For One-Shot Neural Architecture Search  <https://papers.nips.cc/paper/2020/file/d072677d210ac4c03ba046120f0802ec-Paper.pdf>`__.
 It is a new NAS algorithm distilling prioritized paths in search space, without using evolutionary algorithms.
-Competitive performance on ImageNet, especially for small models (i.e. <200M Flops).
+Achieving competitive performance on ImageNet, especially for small models (e.g. <200 M Flops).

 One-shot algorithms run **standalone without nnictl**.
 NNI supports both PyTorch and Tensorflow 2.X.

 Here are some common dependencies to run the examples.
 PyTorch needs to be above 1.2 to use ``BoolTensor``.